 After the Jackson Review, the Legal Services Act 2011, and implementation of the Legal Aid, Sentencing and Punishment of Offenders Act 2012, competition for work is intense.
 PI lawyers must know new and unfamiliar areas.

-This week's edition of PI & Clinical Negligence weekly highlights includes confirmation from the Court Funds Office on a further reduction in interest...
+This week's edition of PI & Clinical Negligence weekly highlights includes a Court of Appeal decision that determined the police do not generally owe...

 Duty of care and breach in clinical negligence claimsThe duty of careA medical practitioner owes a duty of care to their patient.
 This duty is to take...